 To gain muscle mass, use creatine monohydrate, which supports muscle growth without increasing fat.
 Combine it with strength training focused on muscle-building goals.
 Prioritize protein intake and consistent workout routines for optimal results.

-The model synthesizes advice from the gym supplements research papers about creatine, protein supplementation, and training frequency — all sourced from the retrieved chunks, not from general knowledge.
+Again, the model pulls its advice from the gym supplements research papers: creatine, protein, training frequency.
+Everything comes from the retrieved chunks, not from general knowledge.

 How RAG Works: Step-by-Step